zyz-nwpu/An-Object-Centered-Data-Acquisition-Method-for-3D-Gaussian-Splatting-using-Mobile-Phone/README.md

 ---

 ## 🧪 Experimental Setting (brief)
-Mobile capture was conducted on a consumer smartphone with angle logging and stability gating enabled.
-Off-device reconstruction employed 3DGS on a workstation GPU.
+Mobile capture was conducted on a **Redmi K70 Pro** with angle logging and stability gating enabled.
+Off-device reconstruction employed **3D Gaussian Splatting (3DGS)** on a workstation equipped with an **NVIDIA RTX 5090D**.
 Evaluation used a tabletop object for analysis and visualization.

 ---